 - And of course, be aware: Be Safe / Renovate Safe — hazards can be found in materials, layers, and products in our old houses, so get with pros to assess what you have so that you can make informed decisions how to handle.

 - Do you have or want steel kitchen cabinets?
-Here’s my page on their history, along with a list of the 85+ brands identified so far.
+Here’s my page on their history, and our list of the 100+/- brands identified so far.
 My kitchen features 1963 Geneva steel kitchen cabinets with their original aquamarine finish, which I salvaged from a cooking school in New York City once run by nuns.
-I don’t have personal experience refinishing metal cabinets — consult with pros.
+I don’t have personal experience refinishing metal cabinets — consult with pros and Be Safe/Renovate Safe.

 - For modern-era-timeless wood cabinets, I recommend full-overlay, slab doors, typically with radius edge, medium-wood-tone cabinets.
 White also is modern-era-timeless.
 No roundup story, but you can read all our cabinet stories here.

-- For the 1940s and prior, go with true linoleum.
+- For the 1940s and prior, true linoleum seems like it was the go-to.

-- For the 1950s on, vinyl composite tiles were common.
+- For the 1950s on, vinyl composite tiles seem to have been most common.

 - For the 1960s on, you could also do vinyl sheet.